Pimento Cheese Burgers: Low Carb Dinner

 Enjoy your Pimento Cheese Burger without the bun for a delicious and filling low carb meal.

-My hubby, Stacy is a good cook with some special recipes our family enjoys and the homemade pimento cheese recipe is one of those!
+My hubby, Stacy is a good cook with some special recipes our family enjoys and this homemade pimento cheese recipe is one of those!

 I was not counting carbs when I piled this Pimento Cheese Burger up with sliced Vidalia onions and fresh cut tomato.
 No need for any fancy sides because chips are fine.
 And just so you know I scooped up some of that cheese with a chip and it was so good!